opensourceops/canny-mcp-server/README.md

 # Canny MCP Server

 A production-ready Model Context Protocol (MCP) server for Canny feedback management.
-Integrate Canny with Claude Code to manage customer feedback, prioritize features, and streamline your product development workflow using natural language.
+Integrate Canny with any MCP-compatible AI client to manage customer feedback, prioritize features, and streamline your product development workflow using natural language.

 ## Features